-Mackenzie Presbyterian University’s Graduate Program in Materials and Nanotechnology Engineering comprehends Master’s and Doctor’s programs that interact the various forms of Engineering, Chemistry, Physics, and domains that require highly technological and complex materials, such as biomaterials or materials for electronics and photonics applications.
-The programs focus on Materials Technology and Development, using a research-oriented approach that includes the correlation between the microstructure and the properties of materials, as well as their processing in scales from the macro- to the nanometric.
+The Postgraduate Programme in Materials Engineering and Nanotechnology encompasses both Master’s and Doctoral courses, fostering interaction between Engineering, Chemistry, Physics, and other fields that require highly advanced and complex materials, such as biomaterials or materials for applications in electronics and photonics.
+The courses are focused on the field of Materials Technology and Development, adopting an approach centred on research that investigates the correlation between the structure and properties of materials, as well as their processing on scales ranging from the macroscopic to the nanometric.

-The essence of the Master’s and Doctor’s programs in Materials and Nanotechnology Engineering is to foster in students the investigative nature inherent to scientific research, hand-in-hand with technological advances and industrial demands for new uses for existing materials.
-In this sense, PPGEMN’s distinctive traits lie in its highly qualified faculty, and the infrastructure and technology tools made available to students for their full involvement in solving industrial problems associated with materials disposal.
+The essence of the Master's and Doctoral courses in Materials Engineering and Nanotechnology is to strongly stimulate in students the investigative nature inherent to scientific research, advancing pari passu with technological development and the demands of industry for new uses of existing materials.
+In this regard, the PPGEMN stands out for its highly qualified faculty, available infrastructure, and the technological tools offered to students, enabling their full engagement in solving problems in industry, academia/research, and the global market.

 Labor Market